Management Information Systems Course Offerings

 411 – Information Security (3)

 Prerequisite: MIST 201 or equivalent; and business administration major or permission of Associate Dean for Faculty.
 This course provides an understanding of the concepts involved in securing information, both from a technical and business perspective.
 Skills required to analyze and evaluate the security of information from a variety of view points are presented.
 Current research is used to discuss management issues associated with creating policies and implementing procedures for information security in organizations.
-Course previously taught as BUAD 441.
 Cross listed as MMIS 540.

 444 – Ethical Hacking (3)